Skip to content

 • There are Access Volunteers at Lanhydrock every day who will to assist visitors with any access needs in the house.

-• Light levels in the house are kept low to maintain the atmosphere and protect the collection.
+• Light levels in the house are kept low to protect the collection.

-• There are numerous seats in the house for visitors to rest on.
+• There are seats located along the house route for visitors to rest on.

-• There is a dedicated quiet room (located on the first floor near the Nursery) as well as several quiet areas.
+• There is a dedicated quiet room (located on the first floor near the Nursery) for visitor use.

 • For those wishing to visit at quieter times, the house is usually quieter later in the afternoon and outside of school holidays.

-• A maximum of six wheelchair users are allowed in the house at any one time, with only two allowed on the first floor.
-This is due to fire regulations.
+• Due to fire regulations, a maximum of six wheelchair users are allowed in the house at any one time.

 Facilities